iirvine/fluent-action-types/README.md

 }
 ```

-...which you can then use with your favorite flux library's stores and action creators - say, perhaps, [fluent-flux](https://github.com/iirvine/fluent-flux)?

-Namespaces are immutable and can be safely merged.
+ActionNamespaces are immutable and can be safely merged.
 When a child namespace is added to a parent, the `build()` operation will ensure action type strings are unique.

 ```js
 var {ActionNamespace} = require('fluent-action-types');